recca0120/wp-reverse-proxy/README.en.md

 ## How It Works

-1. Plugin hooks into WordPress `parse_request` action
+1. Plugin hooks into WordPress `plugins_loaded` action
 2. Checks if request path matches any configured route
 3. If matched:
    - Forwards request to target server